Venerons/civis/README.md

 # CivJS

 _Copyright (c) 2013 Daniele Veneroni.
 Released under GPLv3 License.
-See LICENSE.txt for further information._
+See LICENSE.md for further information._

 CivJS is an HTML5, CSS3 and JavaScript game inspired by the Sid Meier's Civilization game series.